bpmct/coder-templates/shared-mac/README.md

 ![Developing an iOS app on a Linux thinkpad](https://raw.githubusercontent.com/bpmct/coder-templates/main/metadata/shared-mac-01.png)

 > Developing iOS apps on a remote Mac Mini.
-Using a Linux Thinkpad.
+Connecting from a Linux Thinkpad as the "client."

 To get started, run `coder templates init`.
 When prompted, select this template.
 Follow the on-screen instructions to proceed.